TcheandjieuLab/CC4D_sex_stratified_analysis_plan/Xchr_analysis_plan.md

     --out $PATH_OUTPUT_MALES ## path to the output summary statistics
     ```

-## Section 2.b: Alternative script for analysis of the X-chr using REGENIE and SAIGE
+## Alternative script for analysis of the X-chr using REGENIE and SAIGE
 This section provides examples scripts for X-chr analysis using both REGENIE and SAIGE

-1. X-CHR analysis using REGENIE
+1. X-CHR analysis using REGENIE:
+Since REGENIE do not currently support X chromosome activation model, it can only be used to run model 2 for both Male and female.

+*** note from REGENIE sofware: To include X chromosome genotypes in step 1 and/or step 2, males should be coded as diploid so that their genotypes are 0/2 (this is done automatically for BED and PGEN file formats with haploid genotypes).
+Chromosome values of 23 (for human analyses), X, Y, XY, PAR1 and PAR2 are all acceptable and will be collapsed into a single chromosome ***

-2. X-chr analysis using SAIGE (if cohort are using SAIGE already)
+3. X-chr analysis using SAIGE (if cohort are using SAIGE already)

 ## Section 3: description of the summary results to provide for the X-chromosome analysis